 Much of the Suffolk coastline is within an Area of Outstanding Natural Beauty, but, as you can see above, despite this the beaches aren’t very crowded!
 Beaches in Suffolk offer a range of inexpensive Days Out options whether you’re wanting to brave a dip in the North Sea, bury your head in a good book, spot at tern hover or pick out some sprats from the water.

 Lowestoft is the most easterly point in the UK and in addition to its Edwardian splendour along the seafront, you can easily see why the town is at the forefront of the UK’s wind generation industry.
 Lowestoft is a very family friendly resort offering miles of wide stretches of sandy beaches as well as traditional seaside amusements, a pier and plenty of fish & chip shops to chose from.
 Direct access from London by train from Liverpool Street makes Lowestoft beach a good option to choose when the sun comes out.
-For more information, read our Lowestoft guide here.
+For more information, read guide on things to do in Lowestoft here.

 Kessingland and Pakefield beaches are remarkably unspoilt and extremely spacious.
 Although close to Lowestoft, Kessingland is one of those Suffolk gems that few people know about, and those that do tend not to tell anyone!
 The beach is a mix of marshland, shingle and sand, and it stretches for miles towards Lowestoft to the North and Southwold to the South.
 If you’re looking for a bit of peace and quiet on an unspoilt beach, Kessingland Beach is highly recommended (and the dog can come too!).